Websites built for humans. Ranked by Google. Fast everywhere.

 What platforms do you build on?

-Next.js (for performance-critical or complex sites), WordPress (for content-heavy sites where clients need full editorial control), and Shopify (for e-commerce).
-The platform I recommend depends on what you need the site to do - not what I happen to prefer building in.
+Next.js for performance-critical or complex sites, WordPress for content-heavy sites where clients need full editorial control, and Shopify for e-commerce.
+The platform I recommend depends on what you need the site to do, not what I happen to prefer building in.
+Every recommendation comes with a clear rationale.

 Do you do the design and the development, or just one?

 Both.
-The design and development happen together, which means you don't end up with a beautiful design that a developer says is impossible to build, or a technically solid site that looks like it was designed by the developer.
-One person, the whole thing.
+Design and development happen together, which means you do not end up with a beautiful design that a developer says is impossible to build, or a technically solid site that looks like it was designed by the developer.
+One person holds the whole thing, which produces better results and fewer surprises.

 How do you approach SEO in web builds?

-It's built in from the start, not added at the end.
-That means proper page structure, schema markup, performance optimisation, metadata, and content architecture are part of the build process - not a plugin you install on launch day.
-Sites I build are ready to rank, not ready to start working on ranking.
+It is built in from the start, not added at the end.
+Proper page structure, schema markup, performance optimisation, metadata, and content architecture are part of the build process, not a plugin you install on launch day.
+Sites I build are ready to rank from day one, not ready to start working on ranking after launch.

 Can you help with content for the site?

 Yes.
-Content is usually where web projects stall - clients have a great brief and then run out of steam when it's time to write.
-I can write all site copy, or work from your draft and make it shareable.
-Either way, the copy will be built for search and for humans, in that order.
+Content is usually where web projects stall.
+Clients have a great brief and then run out of steam when it is time to write.
+I can write all site copy, or work from your draft and sharpen it.
+Either way, the copy is built for search and for humans, in that order, and sounds like it was written by someone who understands your business.
+Because it was.

 Ready to talk?
 Let's work it out together.